-Preparation: 30-60 mins. | Cooking: 10 mins.
+Preparation: 30-60 mins. | Cooking: 10 mins. | Surface: Steel/Cast Iron Grate or Cast Iron Griddle

-- 1 Preheat your Kamado Joe grill.
-Place the cooking grate directly above the hot coals.
-Place a heat deflector on the opposite side with a grill grate above the heat deflector.
-Allow the grill to reach 500°F (260°C). - 2 While the grill is preheating, combine the dry rub ingredients, mix well and set aside. - 3 Melt the clarified butter or unsalted butter.
+1 Preheat your Kamado Joe grill with the Divide & Conquer® flexible cooking system set up for two-zone direct and indirect cooking.
+Place the grill or griddle on the lower rack directly above the hot coals.
+Place a heat deflector on the opposite low side with a grill grate in the elevated position above the heat deflector.
+Allow the grill to reach 500°F (260°C).

+2 While the grill is preheating, combine the dry rub ingredients, mix well and set aside.

+3 Melt the clarified butter or unsalted butter.
 Dredge cold steaks in the melted butter, coating both sides of the meat.
 Sprinkle the dry rub liberally on both sides of each steak.
-Allow the steaks to sit on the counter while the grill continues to preheat. - 4 Once the grill is preheated, place steaks on the direct heat side grate or griddle for 2 minutes to achieve a nice sear.
-Flip the steaks and sear for another 2 minutes. - 5 Carefully remove the cooking grate and install the heat deflector.
-Re-install the cooking grate and continue to cook until you reach your desired level of doneness.
+Allow the steaks to sit on the counter while the grill continues to preheat.

+4 Once the grill is preheated, place steaks on the direct heat side grate or griddle for 2 minutes to achieve a nice sear.
+Flip the steaks and sear for another 2 minutes.

+5 Move the steaks to the indirect side of the grill and continue to cook until you reach your desired level of doneness.